DmmDGM/dmmd-icdn/README.md

 All project configuration should be placed inside of the `.env` file in your working directory.

-> [!NOTE]
-> All keys displayed are optional.
-The indicated values are the internal default values.

 ```env
 # Whether to enable debug mode.
 DEBUG=false